walkabilly/HKR6130_MUN/week2.md

 ![](week2_files/figure-html/unnamed-chunk-18-1.png)<!-- -->

 What if we wanted to see how BMI categories were distributed along with height and weight scatter plot.
-We can add a colour aesthetic using the `bmi_cat` variable `aes(colour = factor(c_bmi))` to the `geom_point` command to get colours by BMI category.
+We can add a colour aesthetic using the `bmi_cat` variable `aes(colour = factor(bmi_cat))` to the `geom_point` command to get colours by BMI category.
 There are many ways to change the colour scheme but I'm not going into that at the moment.
 I also added the `alpha` command, which lightens the points so we can get a better sense of where the data are sparse.

 ```r